ydahal1/ydahal1/jokes.md

+1. Why did the computer go to the doctor?
+It had a virus!

-1. Why did the software engineer go broke?
+2. Why did the software developer go broke?
 Because he lost his domain in a phishing attack!

-2. Why did the computer catch a cold?
-Because it left its Windows open!

-3. Why did the hacker break up with his computer?
-Because he heard it was seeing someone else on the LAN!
+3. Why did the developer go broke?
+Because he couldn't afford to pay for his Java!

-4. Why did the cybersecurity expert bring a ladder to work?
-Because he wanted to climb the firewall!
+4. Why did the hacker bring a ladder to the data center?
+Because they heard the servers had a high security patch level!

 [
-Sun Sep 24 01:10:26 UTC 2023
+Mon Sep 25 01:07:45 UTC 2023
  ]